Viswanathan Anand: 2000

 From 25 November to 27 December 2000, the FIDE World Chess Championship was a 100-player single-elimination tournament in New Delhi, India and Tehran, Iran.
 After winning the 2000 FIDE World Cup, Anand entered the event as the #1 overall seed and one of the favourites to win alongside Topalov, Gelfand, and Shirov.
 Anand decided to join the event after skipping the 1999 edition, due to ongoing negotiations for a title match with Kasparov that ultimately fell through.
 Kasparov and Kramnik, who defeated Kasparov in a match for the lineal world title earlier in the year, did not participate in the event.
 Anand's second and preparation partner for the tournament was Spanish grandmaster Elizbar Ubilava.

 Enjoying boisterous home-crowd support, Anand moved through the early rounds with relatively little difficulty, notching quick wins against Viktor Bologan, Smbat Lputian, and Bartłomiej Macieja.
 In the quarterfinals, he had four consecutive draws against defending champion Alexander Khalifman before winning a 15-minute tiebreak game to progress.
 Against Adams in the semifinals, Anand quickly drew Game 1 and took advantage of a positional blunder by Adams (20...c5?) to win Game 2 in 36 moves with white.
 Quick draws in games 3 and 4 then saw Anand through to the final match.

 The final match played from 20 to 26 December 2000 in Tehran, pitted Anand against fourth-seeded Shirov, who was denied a chance to play Kasparov for the world title two years earlier.
 After a draw in Game 1, Anand entered a sharp line in the Ruy Lopez in Game 2, ultimately converting a passed pawn into a winning endgame after placing Shirov in zugzwang on move 41.
 Anand then seized control of the match with a 41-move win in Game 3 after neutralizing a rook sacrifice by Shirov on move 19, and sealed victory in the match with another win in Game 4.

 Anand's run to his first world championship saw him go unbeaten through the entire tournament, with eight wins and 12 draws.
-With the win, he became the first world champion from Asia and the first world champion from outside the ex-Soviet Union since Bobby Fischer.
+With the win, he became the first world champion from east Asia and the first world champion from outside the ex-Soviet Union since Bobby Fischer.
 In addition to the title of FIDE world champion, Anand received a $528,000 cash prize.
 Upon returning to India, Anand was awarded the Padma Bhushan by the Indian government in recognition of his victory.
 Later, he gave his thoughts on his matches against Khalifman and Shirov: